braghav968/MachineLearning-Coursera/README.md

 # MachineLearning-Coursera
-The acquisition of knowledge  about machine learning by Stanford University conducted by Andrew Ng
+The assognments of the Neural Networks and Deep Learning on coursera by Stanform University